The Way of the Wind: Production

-Reports began circulating in June 2019 that Malick had begun filming his next project, then known as The Last Planet, near the town of Anzio, Italy.
-By July, filming was reportedly occurring in Iceland, with Kingsley and Thors reported to have been cast and present for filming.
-In September, Rylance, Schoenaerts, Röhrig, Fiennes, Booth, Gioielli, Filocamo and Turner were cast, with Rylance directly confirming the film and saying he would play four versions of Satan.
+Reports began circulating in June 2019 that Terrence Malick had begun filming his next project, then known as The Last Planet, near Anzio, Italy.
+By July, filming was reportedly occurring in Iceland, with Ben Kingsley and Björn Thors reported to have been cast and present for filming.
+In September, Mark Rylance, Matthias Schoenaerts, Géza Röhrig, Joseph Fiennes, Douglas Booth and Aidan Turner were cast, with Rylance directly confirming the film and saying he would play four versions of Satan.
 John Rhys-Davies was also added to the cast.
-Mawle was added in October.
+Joseph Mawle was added in October.

-Kassovitz told the French radio station RFM that Malick filmed an average of five hours per day, leading to 3,000 hours of footage by the end of filming.
+Mathieu Kassovitz told the French radio station RFM that Malick filmed an average of five hours per day, leading to 3,000 hours of footage by the end of filming.
 Editing commenced in 2019, immediately after filming ended.
-As of 2024, Malick was still editing the film.
+As of September 2026, Malick was still editing the film.